Advanced Behavioral Health Sciences

 This pathway map will help you gain the expertise needed to:

-- Manage and prevent crisis/trauma situations while engaging in appropriate self care to promote professional resilience and personal safety.
+8. Manage crisis/trauma situations while engaging in appropriate self care to promote professional resilience and personal safety.

-- Manage individual cases as part of a multidisciplinary team, in a fashion that best serves the patient and simultaneously protects the practitioner.
+9. Manage individual cases as part of a multidisciplinary team in a fashion that best serves the patient and simultaneously protects the practitioner.

 Successful completion of this certificate may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Arizona-based annual median wages* for this program.
 Education requirements vary for the occupations listed below, so you may need further education or degrees in order to qualify for some of these jobs and earn the related salaries.
 Please visit with an academic advisor and/or program director for additional information.